tc39/notes/es9/2018-09/sept-27.md

 WH: There's no way to use Date.now to get the current UTC time to millisecond accuracy.
 It would have to be a new API.

 YK: Some people are forced to care about leap seconds, so we should make sure people trying to comply with regulations should be able to use our APIs.
-Separately, a long time ago MH asked about the way to talk about this in an education, but I think the term “global timeline” was used, and I think that's a very useful term to talk about Temporal.
+Separately, a long time ago MH asked about the way to talk about this in an education, but I think the term "global timeline" was used, and I think that's a very useful term to talk about Temporal.

 MF: I recall a very early version of this that talked about Durations.
 I don't see it here.
 I am concerned that there's high demand for this, and without this in the spec people will create libraries that do use it, and do it incorrectly.